 Easy Lemon Curd Recipe

 This Lemon Curd or Lemon Butter, is bursting with lemon citrus goodness.
 Easy to make and so tasty!
 Smooth, creamy, tangy, yet sweet.
 Perfect breakfast treat on toast, waffles, scones, pancakes and more.

 - 5 egg yolks

 - 1 cup sugar

-- 4 unwaxed lemons juiced (approx ⅔ to 1 cup of lemon juice)
+- 4 unwaxed lemons juiced approx ⅔ cup of lemon juice

-- Whisk together the egg yolks and the sugar.
-Put in a heavy bottom saucepan on medium low heat.
+Whisk together the egg yolks and the sugar.
+Place in a saucepan on medium-low heat.